querkmachine/beeps.website/src/svenska.md

 | their (plural)   | deras        | —             | —             |
 | its              | dess         | —             | —             |

-### du vs. ni

-Historically, 'du' is informal whereas 'ni' is formal.
-In the modern day, however, 'du' is used almost universally.

-'Ni' remains as an optional way of showing deference and respect, and is more common in rural or traditional settings.

 ## Verbs

 {% callout %}Many, many verbs end in 'ar' or 'er' sounds!{% endcallout %}